IEF/authenticator/README.md

 3. add it to the end of configuration.txt, following the example in the format label:secret

-4. repeat this for all your keys (don't forget to remove the example)
+4. repeat this for all your keys (don't forget to remove the examples)

 5. Generate the config by running ./configuration.py